cloudfoundry/uaa/docs/UAA-APIs.rst

   * clients.write - scope required to create and modify clients.
 The scopes/authorities are limited to be prefixed with the scope holder's client id.
 For example, id:testclient authorities:client.write may create a client that has scopes/authorities that have the 'testclient.' prefix.
   * clients.read - scope to read information about clients
   * clients.secret - ``/oauth/clients/*/secret`` endpoint.
 Scope required to change the password of a client.
 Considered an admin scope.
-  * zones.create - scope required to invoke the /identity-zones endpoint to create and update identity zones
+  * zones.write - scope required to invoke the /identity-zones endpoint to create and update identity zones
   * zones.<zone id>.admin - user scope that permits operations in a designated zone, such as create identity providers or clients in another zone (used together with the X-Identity-Zone-Id header)
   * scim.zones - limited scope that only allows adding/removing a user to/from a group with name zones.<zone id>.admin under the path /Groups/zones
   * idps.read - read only scopes to retrieve identity providers under /identity-providers